Ask FundThrough

 • Size of the invoice: Bigger invoices might attract lower factoring fees, as some companies reduce rates for larger amounts.

-• Who your customer is: The better your customer’s credit, the lower the risk for the factoring company, which can lead to better rates for you.
+• Customer creditworthiness: The better your customer’s credit, the lower the risk for the factoring company, which can lead to better rates for you.
+(Bad credit results in rejection.)

 • Industry: Factoring rates can vary by industry, especially if your sector is considered high-risk.
 Finding a factor that specializes in your industry, like oil and gas or other specialized fields that use factoring are options.